ItsAlexIK/MiauDex-Tickets/README.md

 node bot.js
 ```

-5. In your Discord server, run `!setuptickets` to create the ticket panel
+5. In your Discord server, run `/setuptickets` to create the ticket panel

 ## 🗂️ Project Structure